-Also, if you missed last week's William Bazillion
+Also, if you missed last week's William Bazillion, here it be.

 Okay, late as this update is, I think there's still time for a quick Overlooked Manga Festival!

 Lately I've been on a Fanfare/Ponent Mon kick.
 I blame my good friend Jason Thompson for dumping a big stack of their manga at my apartment.
 Ponent Mon is a European publisher that focuses on alternative Japanese comics, with particular focus on the French/Japanese "Novelle Manga" movement.
 Its output provides a reminder that manga is a massive, eclectic art form, and there's a lot more going on than radtastic cyborg battles and hot men making out.

 No, seriously, every once in a while you might want to look at something else.